andrecasa98/Krikey/README.md

 # Krikey Challenge

-Sample code of simple data operations.
+Code of simple data operations (provided in the master branch).